alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 ### Bonus Layer!
 Layer 4:  External Dependencies

-Very often overlooked but absolutely critical - remember those external dependencies!
+Very often overlooked but absolutely critical.
 Several are common to nearly all production web services, and failures here can lead to unexpected (and painfully long) downtime.

-These include:
+These dependencies include:

   * **Domain Names** - DNS renewal dates can creep up and cause severe headaches if forgotten ([just ask Microsoft](http://news.cnet.com/2100-1023-234907.html)).
 Mark your calendars!
   * **SSL certificates** - Monitor both expiration dates as well as other deadlines (such as the [Google SHA-1 sunset date](http://googleonlinesecurity.blogspot.com/2014/09/gradually-sunsetting-sha-1.html)).